DarrenNL/AlgorithmicTrading/README.md

 # AlgorithmicTrading

 This is a long only strategy based on technical indicators from TA-LIB (work-in-progress).
-Real-time market data is obtained using Alpaca Data API, which is a consolidation of data sources from five different exchanges:
+Real-time market data is obtained using Alpaca Data API, which is a consolidation of data sourced from five different exchanges:

 * IEX (Investors Exchange LLC)
 * NYSE National, Inc.